 I continue to slowly – very slowly – chip away at my goal of visiting and reviewing as many restaurants in Downtown Dallas as possible, at least those within my price range.
 A couple of months ago, a couple of us trudged across the street to CBD Provisions, at the swanky Joule Hotel on Main Street.
-CBD Provisions has drawn rave reviews from food critics and is rated one of Dallas’ best new restaurants, but would it meet the Sriram Seal of Approval?
+CBD Provisions draws rave reviews from food critics, who rate it as one of Dallas’ best new restaurants.
+But would it meet the Sriram Seal of Approval?
 Read on to find out.

 Reminder of my top secret, proprietary rating system:

 5 – I Would Walk 500 Miles (And I Would Walk 500 More) to visit this place

 4 – Worth a visit when in town

 3 – Meh; I won’t object if a friend suggests it, but I wouldn’t recommend it on my own

 2 – Only if nothing else is open

 1 – Run, Sriram, Run!